-The ranger smiled at her.
-"I'll see."
-She glanced at Colin and gave him a nod of recognition.
-He timidly waved his hand goodbye as he left the Ajar Forest with the two together.
+Sable shook Elia's hand with a nod.
+She glanced at Colin and nodded at him in recognition.
+He shyly waved his hand goodbye and turned to leave the Ajar Forest together with the two women.

-Sable was now left with Bluey in her arms, and she placed the squirming cub down.
-Bluey padded beside Sable as they headed back to the tree cavern.
-Meanwhile, the ranger's dark brown eyes softened as she gazed up at the clear blue sky.
-Two birds were soaring together in the air which made a smile escape her lips.
+Sable was now left with Bluey whom was in her arms.
+The alacat started to squirm, so the ranger placed her down.
+Bluey padded beside Sable and they headed back to the tree cavern.
+Sable gazed up the clear sky, her dark brown eyes softening.
+Two birds were soaring together which made a smile escape her lips.

 Thank you, grandmother, Sable whispered silently.
 A light breeze kissed her cheek.